HPM573/HW_04/README.md

 the payoff from anticoagulation.
 Note that a stroke or bleed can occur repeatedly during the lifetime of the patient, so we must model the entire uncertain life span of the patient, and allow for repeated uncertain events.
-Similarly, we must allow for death to occur at any point in time.

 **Problem 1: Markov Model (Weight 1)**.
 We would like to formulate this problem as a Markov model with the following mutually-exclusive states: